 About UsOrphan Outreach is a 501(c)3 non-profit organization dedicated to glorifying the Lord through reaching out to the millions of at-risk children throughout the world.
 Since our founding in 2007, we have acted as instruments of Christ impacting the lives of those we serve.
-Ministering primarily in Guatemala, Honduras, India, Latvia and Russia, we support a variety of programs designed to offer a better chance to children in dire living conditions.
+Ministering primarily in Guatemala, Honduras, India, Kenya, Latvia, Russia and the United States, we support a variety of programs designed to offer a better chance to children in dire living conditions.
 James 1:27 is the inspiration of our mission and the motivation and passion towards attaining our vision."Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world."

 Mission StatementThe mission of Orphan Outreach is to improve the lives of orphans and at-risk children primarily in Guatemala, Honduras, India, and Russia through early intervention, education and evangelism, thus meeting the physical, emotional, educational, and spiritual needs of the children.